adobeio/adobeio-documentation/runtime/tools/cli_install.md

 # Setting up the `aio` CLI

 The `aio` CLI helps you to manage the `.wskprops` file as you use different namespaces.

-You need `npm` installed in order to install it:
+You need `npm` installed in order to install it.
+Before you start, make sure you have the latest version of Node and npm installed.

 ```
 npm install -g @adobe/aio-cli